Skip to content

 Aerial view of gfreen rolling hills and small patches of woodland in the Yorkshire Dales in Northern England, taken on a dull day with a hazy background and washed-out grey sky.

-The Yorkshire Dales offers something for every visitor.
-The Dales are famous for stunning scenery with fantastic hiking opportunities including the ‘Yorkshire Three Peaks’ of Ingleborough, Pen y Ghent and Whernside.
+The Yorkshire Dales are famous for stunning scenery and fantastic hiking opportunities, including the ‘Yorkshire Three Peaks’ of Ingleborough, Pen y Ghent, and Whernside.

 RECOMMENDED TOUR: Fans of the TV show Vera can take a day tour of filming locations (from £70pp, click here to check prices).